WAILENGL/whattocook/README.md

 ## Acknowledgments

 I would like to thank Simon and Faith for their advice and guidance throughout this project.
+Also my SEI50 classmates who helped clarify and assisted me with issues I encountered.
 This project has reinforced my knowledge of React and helped me understand better how to plan out and structure a website.

 ---